tommyod/NRK-former-game/README.md

 ...    print(f"Found solution of length {len(moves)}")
 Found solution of length 24
 Found solution of length 23
-Found solution of length 22
-Found solution of length 21
 Found solution of length 20
+Found solution of length 19

 ```